ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 be willing to rely on the random number source at all hosts.

 ## Name-Based UUID Generation {#name_based_uuid_generation}
-The concept of name and name space should be broadly construed and not limited to textual names.
-For example, some name spaces are the domain name system, URLs, Object Identifiers (OIDs), X.500 Distinguished Names (DNs), and reserved words in a programming language.
-The mechanisms or conventions used for allocating names and ensuring their uniqueness within their name spaces are beyond the scope of this specification.

 The requirements for name-based UUIDs are as follows:

 * UUIDs generated at different times from the same name in the